Nepalese souvenirs are some of the best in the world

 A note on prices: I’ve added some approximate prices here.
 As the items will vary in size and quality the prices are set at the lowest for the smallest/cheapest of these items after bargaining (do see the link about how to barter for items in Nepal below).

-1) Singing bowls: My number one recommendation is buy yourself a Nepalese Singing Bowl.
-Even though their origin are Tibetan when I was in Tibet they singing bowls all came from Nepal!
+1) Singing bowls: My number one recommendation is buy yourself a Nepali Singing Bowl.
+Even though their origin are Tibetan when I was in Tibet the singing bowls all came from Nepal!
 These heavy metal bowls can be rubbed along their edge with a small wooden stick to produce a harmonious tone.
 Said to be healing in quality it’s got a nice tone to it!

 2) Prayer wheels: If you’ve been trekking in Nepal or visited a monastery or two you might have noticed monks spinning prayer wheels around.
 They are available in most markets and are lighter than they look.
 Inside each is a small scroll with a prayer written out in Nepalese script.

-Price: A Cashmere scarf starts at about 150 rupees (not pure).
+Price: A Cashmere scarf starts at about 200 rupees (not pure).
+Fore real Pashmina you’ll be looking at USD $20.

 4) Incense Holders: These long metal tubes with carvings and small gemstones are food in most markets.
 They look great and are used for storing incense.